-There's a cute little after-work spot near my office in Santa Monica that serves a Brussels Sprouts dish that makes you go ga-ga.
-I love Brussels as it is, so it's not hard to convince me to order them when we're out, but these - these are delectable.
+There's a cute little after-work spot near my office in Santa Monica that serves a Brussels Sprouts dish that makes you go ga-ga. **(EDIT: Freddy Smalls has done a facelift on their menu and no longer serves their Brussels the below way.
+RIP, best Brussels ever.)** I love Brussels as it is, so it's not hard to convince me to order them when we're out, but these - these are delectable.

 We had a family dinner the weekend before Thanksgiving, and having charged myself with bringing some veggies, I was determined to recreate my fave version of the sprouts.
 I pulled from one recipe and another and added a little bit of my own twist, and voila!

 Here you have it: Brussels Sprouts with Cider Glaze + Goat Cheese.

 2 lbs Brussels Sprouts (I buy them pre-shaved at Trader Joe's, or you can slice them yourself)

 olive oil - amount to your discretion

 1/2 c apple cider vinegar, plus 2 tbsp, divided use

 Pre-heat oven to 450 degrees.

 Line a cookie sheet with aluminum foil, and spread brussels as evenly as possible on cookie sheet.
 Sprinkle brussels with olive oil, sea salt, black pepper and Italian seasoning.
 Bake for 20 - 25 minutes, stirring throughout, until some parts of the leaves are crisp.

 In a separate sauce pan, add 1/2 cup apple cider vinegar, sugar and brown sugar.
 Whisk together.
 Place the sauce over medium heat, and once it begins to simmer, reduce the heat to medium-low and allow to simmer for 10 minutes.
 Turn the heat off and whisk in remaining 2 tablespoons of apple cider vinegar.